Newly Swissed Online Magazine

 • Vallader

-The fact that the tiny language of Romansh managed to survive since 15 B.C., when the Romans introduced it, is rather incredible.
+The fact that the tiny language of Romansh has managed to survive since 15 B.C., when the Romans introduced it, is rather incredible.
 It has failed to be standardized, though, and the closest to a consolidated Romansh dialect is the Rumantsch Grischun.

 This is what the different dialects of Romansh sound like: